davidmaloney/tokensite/README.md

 Blockchain — Solana Web3.js for transaction building and verification.
 Helius RPC for reliable on-chain data.

-Security — Rate limiting on all payment and admin endpoints.
-URL validation on all user-submitted links.
-On-chain transaction verification before activation.
-Transaction replay protection — each transaction hash can only be used once.

 Infrastructure — VPS with Docker and Docker Compose.
 Nginx Proxy Manager for subdomain routing.
 Cloudflare DNS with wildcard A record for subdomains.
 SSL via Cloudflare Full mode.

 Jobs — Expiry job runs every 30 minutes, pages deleted immediately on expiry.
 Cleanup job runs every 6 hours, unpaid pages deleted after 1 hour.

+Security

+SHILLit is built with security as a priority at every layer of the stack.

+Network and Infrastructure
+Cloudflare in front of all traffic — WAF, DDoS protection, Bot Fight Mode and TLS 1.2 minimum all active.
+UFW firewall on the VPS with only ports 22, 80 and 443 open.
+All other ports including backend service ports are blocked at the OS level.
+Always HTTPS enforced — all HTTP traffic automatically redirected to HTTPS.

+Application Security
+Rate limiting on all payment and admin endpoints.
+URL validation on all user-submitted links — only legitimate URLs accepted.
+Reserved slug system with an extensive blocklist preventing impersonation of known brands, exchanges, wallets, influencers and platform pages.
+On-chain transaction verification before any page activation.
+Transaction replay protection — each transaction hash can only be used once.
+Unpaid pages automatically deleted after one hour.

+Data and Privacy
+No personal data stored — wallet addresses only.
+No emails, no names, no tracking.
+All page data permanently and irreversibly deleted on expiry.
+Environment variables stored only on the server, never in source control.

+Monitoring
+Automated uptime monitoring with instant email alerts if any service goes down.

+Payment Safety
+All payments are plain SOL transfers — no token approvals, no smart contract interactions, no program calls.
+Users always see the exact SOL amount before confirming.
+Every transaction is publicly verifiable on Solana Explorer.

 Setup for Developers